Unity Pitch in Napier bringing people together ahead of Vietnam-NZ football clash

 Football fever has hit Napier, with Vietnam and the New Zealand Football Ferns set to clash and the Fifa Unity Pitch set up at the Sound Shell.

-The 33rd-ranked Vietnam women’s team and the 26th-ranked New Zealand Football Ferns team will play each other at 5.30pm tonight for a friendly match.
+The 32nd-ranked Vietnam women’s team and the 26th-ranked New Zealand Football Ferns team will play each other at 5.30pm tonight for a friendly match.

 It will be their last friendly game before the start of the Fifa Women’s World Cup 2023 tournament, from July 20 to August 20, taking place across New Zealand and Australia.